firecracker-microvm/firecracker/docs/vsock.md

 mediates communication between AF_UNIX sockets (on the host end) and AF_VSOCK sockets (on the guest end).

-In order to provide channel multiplexing, AF_VSOCK ports are translated into multiple AF_UNIX sockets (one Unix socket per vsock port).
-The virtio-vsock device must be configured with a file path to an AF_UNIX socket (e.g.
+In order to provide channel multiplexing the guest `AF_VSOCK` ports are mapped 1:1 to `AF_UNIX` sockets on the host.
+The virtio-vsock device must be configured with a path to an `AF_UNIX` socket on the host (e.g.
 `/path/to/v.sock`).
 There are two scenarios to be considered, depending on where the connection is initiated.